-What I Loved: Promise and Promiscuity is a fun homage to Jane Austen novels, but if you’re like me and you’ve never read a Jane Austen novel (I know #writerfail) or seen a BBC miniseries based on a Jane Austen novel the show is still entertaining.
-I’m sure there were a lot of Austenisms in the show fans could easily pick up on.
-There was also a lot of pop culture jokes sprinkled throughout (like how Elspeth was the secret novelist behind the popular pirate novel “Fifty Shades of Arrr!”).
+What I Loved: Promise and Promiscuity is a fun homage to Jane Austen novels, but if you’re like me and you’ve never read a Jane Austen novel (#writerfail) or seen a BBC miniseries based on a Jane Austen novel the show is still entertaining.
+I’m sure there were a lot of Austenisms in the show fans could quickly pick up.
+There was also a lot of pop culture jokes sprinkled throughout (like how Elspeth was the secret novelist behind the famous pirate novel “Fifty Shades of Arrr!”).

-Yes, so those were the four shows I saw during The 2014 Edmonton International Fringe Festival.
-It was a busy week, but I enjoyed what I saw and I enjoyed volunteering.
-As always The Fringe remains one of my favourite summer festivals in Edmonton, and I look forward to the 2015 Fringe Festival next year.
+Those were the four shows I saw during The 2014 Edmonton International Fringe Festival.
+It was a busy week, but I enjoyed what I saw, and I enjoyed volunteering.
+The Fringe remains one of my favourite summer festivals in Edmonton, and I look forward to going to the Edmonton International Fringe Festival next year.

-The tickets to Eavesdrop: The Coffee Shop Show which were provided to me courtesy of Swallow-a-Bicycle Theatre.
-All other show tickets were purchased with Fringe Bucks, which I received for volunteering my time at the box office during the festival.
-I was not required to write about any of these shows and all opinions within this post are my own.
+Swallow-a-Bicycle Theatre provided me with tickets to Eavesdrop: The Coffee Shop Show.
+I purchased the other tickets with Fringe Bucks, which I received for volunteering.
+I was not required to write about these shows.
+All opinions within this post are my own.

-The Edmonton International Fringe Festival takes place in August at venues throughout the city.
-Specific dates for the festival vary per year.
+The Edmonton International Fringe Festival takes place for ten days in August at various venues throughout Edmonton.
+Festival dates vary per year.